ThioJoe/YT-Spammer-Purge/README.md

   * **Auto-Smart Mode (Recommended)**: Automatically detects multiple spammer techniques
   * **Sensitive-Smart Mode**: More likely to catch elusive spammers, but with more false positives
   * **Scan by Channel ID**: Enter a known spammer's channel link or ID directly
-  * **Scan Usernames** for: Individual special characters, individual strings, or using a custom Regex expression
+  * **Scan Usernames**: Individual special characters, individual strings, or using a custom Regex expression
   * **Scan Comment Text**: (Same 3 options as above)
   * **Scan Usernames and Comment Text** simultaneously: (Same 3 options as above)
   * **ASCII Mode**: Scan Usernames for non-ASCII special characters (three different sensitivities)